taw10/crystfel/INSTALL.md

 emphatically recommend against trying to install GTK, Cairo, Pango or gdk-pixbuf from source.

-If libccp4 is not available on the system and you compile using Meson, then libccp4 will be downloaded and compiled automatically.
+If you compile using Meson, dependencies marked with \[\*\] above will be downloaded and compiled automatically if they are not available on the system.
 If you don't want this, add option `--wrap-mode=nofallback` when invoking Meson.
 See the Meson manual for other possibilities, such as using locally-provided files instead of downloading them.

 We also do not recommend using dependencies from Conda/Anaconda.
 Do not activate any Conda environment before compiling CrystFEL, not even the "base"